4 Reasons Feminism is a Threat to Black Consciousness

 Imam Luqman Ahmad

-Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Imam of the Islamic Society of Folsom, in Northern California.
-He is a former executive committee member of the North America Imams Federation (NAIF), and the CEO of ‘Mosque Without Borders’, an organization that address Muslim sectarianism.
+Imam Abu Laith Luqman Ahmad, a Philadelphia native, is a writer, a researcher and Associate Imam and Khateeb at Toledo Masjid al-Islam in Ohio.
 He is also and the author of the new book, “Double Edged Slavery “, a critical and authoritative look at the condition of African American and convert Muslims in the United States, and the book: “The Devil’s Deception of the Modern Day Salafi Sect “, a look at the ideological underpinning of modern-day Salafists.
-He blogs at imamluqman.wordpress.com, and can be reached at firstname.lastname@example.org.
+He blogs at imamluqman.wordpress.com, and can be reached at email@example.com.

 Remember beloveds, that as Muslims, we have the divine, God given right, to take from the Quran, and from the authentic sunna of our Prophet ﷺ, anything, and everything, that benefits us in our religion, and in our lives, and no imam, sheikh, scholar, fatwa, or leader of any group, has the right or authority, to prevent us, or prohibit us, from doing that.
 “And whatsoever the messenger giveth you, take it.
 And whatsoever he forbiddeth, abstain (from it).
 And keep your duty to Allah.
 Lo!
 Allah is stern in reprisal”.
 [59:7] We were given the Book; it is our inheritance.
 “Then We have given the Book for inheritance to such of Our Servants as We have chosen: but there are among them, some who wrong their own souls; some who follow a middle course; and some who are, by Allah’s leave, foremost in good deeds; that is the highest Grace”.
 [35:32] We are first and foremost, servants of God and God alone.This is the topic of this khutbatul Jum’ah recorded at Masjid Ibrahim Islamic Center in Sacramento.
 Click on the link to take a listen.
 Wal Allahul Musta’aan.